FakeNewsLab: Experimental Study on Biases and Pitfalls Preventing us from Distinguishing True from False News: Supplementary Materials

 \subsection{Demography of users}

 Along with their evaluation of news, we asked \texttt{Fakenewslab} users to respond to an optional questionnaire about their personal information.
 This questionnaire was taken by 64\% of users.
-In Fig.~\ref{fig:scores_anag} we report the average scores of users depending on some details they declared, like their age, genre, the number of newspapers they read by day, and their education.
+In Fig.~\ref{fig:scores_anag} we report the average scores of users depending on some details they declared, like their age, genre, the number of newspapers they read by day, their education and their political leaning.
 Population segments are represented by lollipops.
 Each lollipop's length is proportional to the accuracy of users in that segment, while its size is proportional to their number.
-Due to the word of mouth spreading process of \texttt{Fakenewslab} on social networks, the population show some biases, as men are over-represented in comparison to women, and the same applies to college degrees (or even PhDs) over high school (and lower) diplomas.
+Due to the word of mouth spreading process of \texttt{Fakenewslab} on social networks, the population show some biases, as men are over-represented in comparison to women, and the same applies to college degrees (or even PhDs) over high school (and lower) diplomas, and to left and moderate left voters over moderate right and right.
 Even with this limitations, it is worth noting that mean scores are higher for young adults and adults from 20 to 50 years old; for users that declared to read at least three newspapers per day, over those who read 1, 2 or none; for users with higher school diplomas and degrees.
-Although under-represented, it is interesting that users that declared to have pursuit a PhD performed slightly worse than users that declared to have a college degree or a high school diploma.
+Although scarcely represented, it is interesting that users that declared to have pursuit a PhD performed slightly worse than users that declared to have a college degree or a high school diploma.
+Conservative political attitude has been demonstrated as a factor correlated to believing and sharing disinformation content\cite{Grinberg374, Guess2019}.
+Right voters in this study performed an average score significantly lower than left voters, yet the heavily imbalanced distribution of the two sub-populations make it impossible to substantiate this claiming, as we could not properly stratify segments of users based on politics and genre or age.